Band gap analysis and carrier localization in cation-disordered ZnGeN$_2$: Disorder and Density of States

-Figure \ref{fig:dos}a) shows the total DOS of \ch{ZnGeN2} configurations grouped by their effective temperature and corresponding range of the LRO parameter.
-To access the effect of disorder on valence (occupied) and conduction (unoccupied) band states individually, we determined the potential alignment of the disordered structures relative to the ground state (see Supplemental Information).
+Figure \ref{fig:dos}a) shows the total DOS of 36 \ch{ZnGeN2} configurations evenly grouped by their effective temperature and corresponding range of the LRO parameter.
+To access the effect of disorder on valence (occupied) and conduction (unoccupied) band states individually, we determined the potential alignment of the disordered structures relative to the ground state (see Section \ref{sec:methods}).
 Using a 10 meV increment in data points, defect states appear in the DOS of disordered structures represented by allowed (non-gray) bands separated from the band edges by forbidden (gray) states.
-Up to $T_{eff}$ = 2,000 K, the MC simulation largely retains the ordered ground state structure, but is starting to develop some $Zn_{Ge}$ and $Ge_{Zn}$ antisite configurations.
-Between 2,000 K and 2,500 K, the concentration of antisite defects increases with a concomitant decrease in the band gap by about 0.7 eV.
+Up to $T_{eff}$ = 2,000 K, the MC simulation largely retains the ordered ground state structure, but some $Zn_{Ge}$ and $Ge_{Zn}$ antisite configurations start to develop.
+Between 2,000 K and 2,500 K, the concentration of antisite defects increases with a concomitant decrease in the average band gap of 0.7 eV.
 Just above 2,500 K, the system undergoes an order-disorder phase transition \cite{cordell_2021_probing}, assuming a state with both long- and short-range disorder.
 It is important to note, however, that the system retains a significant degree of non-random LRO and SRO up to much higher effective temperatures.
 As seen in Figure \ref{fig:dos}, comparing $T_{eff}$ = 2,500 K and 3,000 K, the phase transition is accompanied by a large reduction of the order parameter $\eta$ and an additional band gap reduction of about 1.1 eV.
 The average band gap then decreases by 1.0 eV from 3,000 K to 5,000 K as the system tends toward metallic for mostly disordered structures.

 The decrease in band gap with disorder comes from movement in both the conduction band minimum (CBM) and valence band maximum (VBM); replacing a single pair of cations in the ground state structure with an antisite pair raises the Fermi level by 200-500 meV depending on the proximity of the pair.
 The Fermi level in this context is taken as the midpoint between the energy levels of the highest occupied and lowest unoccupied states and lies just below 2 eV on the energy scale of Figure \ref{fig:dos}.
 Further decreasing the degree of order does not significantly impact the Fermi level beyond the initial shift until the band gap effectively closes.
 Without contributions from non-native, non-antisite defects and stoichiometry, site disorder alone drastically changes the band gap of \ch{ZnGeN2} over a 3.5 eV range.